RitamSamant/botGPT/README.md

 # botGPT

-A chatbot using the power of AI
+A chatbot using the power of Open AI